kataras/build-a-better-web-together/declaration.md

 			StreamingJSON:             false,
 			RequirePartials:           false,
 			DisableHTTPErrorRendering: false,
+		},
+		Session: &SessionConfig{
+			Provider: "memory", // the default provider is "memory", if you set it to ""  means that sessions are disabled.
+			Secret:   DefaultCookieName,
+			Life:     DefaultCookieDuration,
+		},
-		}}//these are the default values that you can change
+	}//these are the default values that you can change
 	// DefaultProfilePath = "/debug/pprof"
 	// DefaultCharset = "UTF-8"